novius/novius_renderers/novius_docs/multiselect/readme.txt

-This multiselect is easy to use as a crud field, see config below :
+//This multiselect is easy to use as a crud field, see config below :

 'objects' => array(
     'renderer' => 'Lib\Renderers\Renderer_Multiselect',